MediaevalPersonDiscoveryTask/MetaData/README.md

  See `dev/automatic` for the complete list of shots, if you feel like it might be useful.

 * `dev/manual`

+ This directory provides additional manual annotations, extracted from the REPERE package.
+ We provide these files to avoid a potentially painful step of parsing `.trs` and `.xgtf` files.
+ Because they are under ELRA's usage agreement, these files must be downloaded separately from the task [PBWorks wiki](http://mediaeval15.pbworks.com/w/page/95456627/PersonDiscovery).

 * `dev/automatic`